 - I. In accordance with the RGS, lands designated as Settlement on Schedule B may be serviced by a public or private water distribution system subject to: - i.
 Servicing being based on 467 parcels currently connected to community water and 110 additional parcels to be connected within the existing water service areas; - ii.
 Priority being given to the 110 parcels within existing water service areas not currently connected, or to address a pressing public health, public safety or environmental issue; - iii.
 A total potential of 1,407 parcels to be serviced in the future, as outlined in Table 7; - iv.
 Confirmation that an expansion of the infrastructure will not result in negative impacts to the capacity, costs and long-term availability of existing water and fire protection supply systems; - v.
 Costs for the evaluation, design, construction, operation and maintenance to expand the water infrastructure will be borne by new users; - vi.
-Support for the adoption of a water service establishment bylaw for public water distribution systems managed and operated by the CRD, and for establishing a mechanism to cover costs of the service and infrastructure.
+For areas not currently within an existing water service area, support the adoption of a new water service establishment bylaw for public water distribution systems managed and operated by the CRD in accordance with conditions 454(I)(i) through 454(I)(v), and the establishment of a mechanism to cover costs of the service and infrastructure.